A guide to buying with other people

 Subject to status and availability.
 You must be 18 years old or over to apply for a mortgage.

-1. Lines are open all day, every day – except during the Christmas period, when lines may be closed at off-peak times.
+1. Lines are open all day, every day – except during Bank Holidays and Christmas period, when lines may be closed at off-peak times.
 Call charges

 2. Your family’s deposit may be forfeited if you don’t keep up repayments on your mortgage.